cog-rob-spring-2020/distributed-planning/README.md

 ## Assignment

-The student-facing Jupyter notebook and its solutions live in `./assignment.` See `./assignment/README.md` for more information.
+The student-facing Jupyter notebook for the Advanced Lecture/mini pset assignment, as well as its solutions, live in `./assignment.` See `./assignment/README.md` for more information.

 ## Grand Challenge